Balasubramanian-pg/Personal-Dashboard-/Readme.md

 Imperium is a high-performance financial intelligence interface designed to transform complex business data into clear, actionable insights through a human-centered, aesthetic design system.

 # Purpose
 The primary objective of Imperium is to bridge the gap between raw financial data and strategic decision-making.
-By prioritizing visual clarity and interaction design, we enable leaders to grasp their organization's financial health - ranging from cashflow analysis to event scheduling—without the cognitive load typically associated with legacy enterprise resource planning tools.
+By prioritizing visual clarity and interaction design, we enable leaders to grasp their organization's financial health - ranging from cashflow analysis to event scheduling - without the cognitive load typically associated with legacy enterprise resource planning tools.
 This project serves as a foundational UI architecture for modern fintech applications.

 > [!IMPORTANT]
 > The architecture relies on a Single Page Application (SPA) logic implemented via vanilla JavaScript (`script.js`).
 This ensures instant transitions between the Overview, Business, and Calendar views without requiring page reloads, preserving the application state and enhancing user focus.